-There was a sense of nervousness around such a big shift.
-Mike and Nichola already had the endorsement of CEO Eddy Pirard, which was a major coup when it came to difficult internal discussions.
+There as a sense of nervousness around such a big shift.
+Mike and Nichola already had the endorsement of CEO, Eddy Pirard, which was a major coup when it came to difficult internal discussions.

 As leader of the indirect procurement team, the CFO also needed reassurance.
-This kick-started monthly calls between JTI’s VP of Global Indirect Procurement and FCM’s Global Managing Director Marcus Ekland to discuss the project.
-It built trust and confidence in the indirect procurement team, as well as FCM and our leadership.
+This kick-started monthly calls between JTI’s VP of Global Indirect Procurement and FCM’s Global Managing Director, Marcus Ekland, to discuss the project.
+It built trust and confidence in the indirect procurement team, as well as FCM's leadership.
 They still talk monthly.

-“From top down, the FCM team are aligned; I understand that from Marcus down we can be successful together,” says Mike.
+"From top down, the FCM team aligned; I understood that from Marcus down, we could be successful together" says Mike.

 A Wonder Woman of an account manager

-“In this pressurised situation, it meant that we had to form those relationships really quickly.
-Having that split second where you think “I’m going to have to trust that they’re going to deal with this”.
-Because otherwise we’re not going to get anywhere and we’re never going to hit that deadline,” explains Nichola.
+Nichola recognised, "In this pressurised situation, it meant that we had to form those relationships really quickly.
+Having that split second where you think 'I’m going to have to trust that they’re going to deal with this’.
+Because otherwise, we’re not going to get anywhere and we’re never going to hit that deadline.”

-While Nichola and Mike tackled difficult internal conversations, their FCM Account Manager Ashley Iceton took the reins when it came to onboarding.
+While Nichola and Mike tackled difficult internal conversations, their FCM Account Manager, Ashley Iceton, took the reins when it came to onboarding.
 Traditionally, Mike and Nichola would have carried out training in each country face to face.
-With COVID-19 restrictions and a tight deadline; Ashley took on the task of holding 52 separate meetings with each local country contact.
-During a two week period she ensured each was onboarded and communicated with before the Go Live date of 1st April, on top of on-going global workshops and weekly project updates.
+With COVID-19 restrictions and a tight deadline, Ashley took on the task of holding 52 separate meetings with each local country contact.
+During a two-week period, she ensured each was onboarded and communicated with before the Go Live date of April 1st, on top of on-going global workshops and weekly project updates.

 Jo adds, “Ashley is quite special in that she gets how the structure should work and she makes sure it works.
 If there were hiccups, Mike and Nichola could have absolute confidence that they could leave it with Ashley.
 She’s integrated into the team.”